Updated on May 26, 2022

 What are the roles of BBPCU in BBPS?

 BBPCU will be the sole entity to operate the BBPS.
 It will set the business standard for the entire system and its participants.
-Furthermore, it will be responsible for necessary operational, technical services besides undertaking clearing and settlement activities.
+Furthermore, it will be responsible for necessary operational, and technical services besides undertaking clearing and settlement activities.
 The settlement standards established under the BBPCU, with the approval of RBI, have to be adhered to by all the BBPS participants

 What is the role of BBPOUs in BBPS?